maschall/presentations/regex.md

 --
 # Regular Expressions
 --
 ### What is a Regular Expression?

-A pattern used for searching within strings.
+A search pattern used to match text.
 --
 ### The Format
 /pattern/flags